apostrophecms-legacy/apostrophe-localization/README.md

 See the github issues for limitations of this module.

 ## Changelog

+0.5.6: support for the new localization report.
+Pages translated before this report was invented will all show as needing localization until they are edited for the first time for each locale.

 0.5.5: documentation covers how to fetch the current locale name.